bastillion-io/Bastillion-EC2/README.md

 Bastillion for EC2 Releases
 ------
-Bastillion-EC2 is available for free use under the Affero General Public License
+Bastillion-EC2 is available for free use under the Prosperity Public License

 https://github.com/bastillion-io/Bastillion-EC2/releases